ithaka/pharos/.changeset/blue-bugs-train.md

 '@ithaka/pharos-site': patch
 ---

-Add new color tokens and use them in alert component
+add new color tokens and use them in alerts